 Snapper and pinkies are more likely on the rising and high tide.
-While the low tide seems to be when flathead’s on.
+While the low tide and running out seems to be when flathead’s on.

-Note – there’s a by-law on two fishing lines only here.
+Note – the restriction on two fishing lines only here.

 Kerferd Road Pier produces the usual fishing suspects on Port Phillip Bay.